 The personal assistant was of course the girl’s father.

-In the Cobblestone suite of Diversity and Inclusion we have two compact modules that help the learner understand what unconscious bias is and what wee can all do about it.
+In the Cobblestone Learning suite of Equality, Diversity and Inclusion courses, we have seven compact modules that help the learner understand what unconscious bias is and what we can all do about it.
 We also cover topics such as Racial Inclusion in the workplace, Disability Inclusion in the workplace, Age Inclusion in the workplace, LGBTQ+ Inclusion in the workplace and Gender Inclusion in the workplace.

 We do not shy away from asking how unconsciously biased you are, how it impacts your workplace and the good scientific reasons behind the bias.

-If this sounds like it could be for you and your colleagues, you can now register for our suite of Diversity and Inclusion courses.
-We have put together five compact modules (10 minutes each) that provide you with a new perspective on Diversity and Inclusion in the Irish workplace.
+If this sounds like it could be for you and your colleagues, you can now register for our suite of Equality Diversity and Inclusion courses.
+We have put together seven modules (20 minutes each) that comprehensively cover EDI while providing you with a new perspective on inclusivity in the workplace.